SESYNC-ci/sesync-ci.github.io/_posts/2018-03-09-standardized-evaluation.md

 ## 1  NA
 ```

 What's worse than the warning is that the answer given, `NA`, is wrong!
-Without the `summarize` part, the result would still not be what you'ld expect, and there would be no warning at all.
+Without the `summarize` part, the result would still not be what you'd expect, and there would be no warning at all.

 By the way, have you read the [Programming with dplyr] vignette?
 Did it help?
 Yeah, me neither ... but this stuff is hard to understand!